alishaagupta/Dockerise-a-node.js-app/README.md

 ## Step 10: *Run the current container*
-To Run the container
-A container is an instance of image that is run of any machine having docker engine here 3000 is the docker host port set in the Dockerfile and 5000 is the docker container port
+A container is an instance of image that is run of any machine having docker engine Here 3000 is the docker host port set in the Dockerfile and 5000 is the docker container port
 ```

 $sudo docker run -p 3000:3000 -p 5000:5000 ImageName